comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 <p style="text-align:center; font-weight:bold;"> Devices required for this exercise </p>

-The digital prototyping tool [Figma](https://www.figma.com) is an excellent tool for digital prototyping.
+[Figma](https://www.figma.com) is an excellent tool for digital prototyping.
 It produces clean and beautiful interfaces.

 Split your team into two sub-teams.
 Then:
 1. One sub-team should create a digital prototype for the photo frame part of the application used by older people.
-2. The other sub-team should create a digital prototype for the part of the application that sends the photos and received notifications.
+2. The other sub-team should create a digital prototype for the part of the application that sends the photos and receives notifications.

 ## Exercise 4: Discussion